Colorado couple had deep financial troubles years before alleged murders

 The couple had a combined income of $90,000 in 2014.
 But they also had tens of thousands of dollars in credit card debt, along with student loans and medical bills — for a total of $70,000 in unsecured claims on top of a sizable mortgage.

-They said in the filing their nearly $3,000 mortgage and $600 in monthly car payments formed the bulk of their $4,900 in monthly expenses.
+They said in the filing their nearly $3,000 monthly mortgage payments and $600 in monthly car payments formed the bulk of their $4,900 in monthly expenses.

 BODY OF MISSING COLORADO WOMAN FOUND AT HUSBAND'S PLACE OF WORK, POLICE SAY